TeamEpochGithub/apoch/README.md

-# appoch
+# Apoch
-Epoch base application for ml contests
+Epoch's base application for participating in ML contests.

-Goal is to not have any jupyter notebooks in the base repository, these should only be added in copies or forks.
+Goal is to not have any Jupyter notebooks in the base repository, these should only be added in copies or forks.